pi3det/toolkit/README.md

 ### :books: Citation
-If you find this work helpful for your research, please kindly consider citing our papers:
+If you find this work helpful for your research, please kindly consider citing our paper:

 ```bibtex
 @inproceedings{liang2025pi3det,